 Food scrap composting in school can provide opportunities to educate students about natural resources and help the environment.
-Provide opportunities for hands on curriculum connections and interdisciplinary learning for science, math, social studies, language arts and more.
+Composting provides opportunities for hands-on curriculum connections and interdisciplinary learning for science, math, social studies, language arts and more.

 School composting provides an opportunity for students to take responsibility for the solid waste stream at school.
 It empowers students by giving them specific actions to help their community and the environment.

 Explore this section for best practices and resources to start composting food scraps at your school.

 How Illinois schools compost food